wesboyt/donk-gpt-rl/README.md

 This repository utilizes https://github.com/wesboyt/poker-table/blob/main/hand.py a pokerkit wrapper that interfaces with the universal poker hand format https://github.com/wesboyt/wesboyt.github.io/blob/master/UniversalPokerHandDataFormat.txt.

-I am not sharing my pretraining transformer models that this library refines or the encoder package that translates universal hand histories into a format a onehot tokenizer processes.
+I am not sharing my pretraining transformer models that this library refines or the encoder package that translates universal hand histories into a format a onehot tokenizer can process.

 You will need to create your own poker game encoding representation, model designs, and tokenizer vocabulary.
 I have an example repo that will make creating your own tokenizer language clearer: https://github.com/wesboyt/huggingface_onehot_tokenizer_generator.